RJRico17/truffula/notes.md

 RJ
 Looking like `app.java` is showing us all the different uses Truffula has for us.
 Its almost like a page for isntructions on how to use Truffula like a user guide.
 It also describes how Truffula works and what it does, its like a documentation.
 It also shows you the main method in where we actually run Truffula.

+Abdi
+It's the main app of our code that will be running the main method.
+Like RJ said, it's a like a set of instructions that gives us a run down of how the overall app should be behaving.
+Features like if order of the flags (-nc & -h) are important and how the path will need to work when calling it on the command line.

 ## ConsoleColor.java